-In 2023, 5 audit engagement files were reviewed as part of the internal monitoring process out of which 4 received a grading of "Pass".
+In 2024, 5 audit engagement files were reviewed as part of the internal monitoring process and all 5 received a grading of "Pass".

 Appropriate action plans have been developed to ensure the audit practice is aware of improvement requirements and to set clear expectations in these areas.
 Additional monitoring is carried out where applicable to ensure appropriate focus is put on improving quality.
 The Board considers that the Firm's internal quality management systems are operating at an effective level.